BJ Watling

-Bradley-John Watling (born 9 July 1985), known as BJ Watling, is a South African-born former New Zealand international cricketer who has represented Northern Districts since December 2004.
+Bradley-John Watling (born 9 July 1985), known as BJ Watling, is a South African-born former New Zealand international cricketer who played domestically for Northern Districts.
 He made his Test debut in December 2009 and eight months later played his first One Day International.
 In 2012, Watling assumed the role of wicket-keeper in Tests.

 Watling holds the record of most dismissals by a wicket-keeper for New Zealand and has been involved in the highest 6th and 7th wicket partnerships of New Zealand in Tests.
 He is the first wicket-keeper batsman to score a double hundred for New Zealand in Tests.

-In May 2021, Watling announced his retirement from cricket following New Zealand's tour to England to play in the Test series and the final of the 2019–21 ICC World Test Championship in June 2021.
+In May 2021, Watling announced his retirement from cricket following New Zealand's tour to England to play in the Test series and after winning the final of the 2019–21 ICC World Test Championship in June 2021.

 Personal life and early cricket

 Born in South Africa, BJ Watling's family moved to New Zealand when he was 10 years old.
 While at Hamilton Boys' High School Watling was coached by former Test cricketer Chris Kuggeleijn.
 During his time at school, Watling won the Gillette Cup twice and he played in the Under-19 Cricket World Cup in 2004.
 One of his greatest achievements at Hamilton Boys' High School was contributing to a 200 + run partnership with Daniel Boughtwood, it remains a 1st XI record.
 Watling also scored 378 in the 2008 Hamilton senior club final, for Hamilton Old Boys against Eastern Suburbs.